-Joe Aldy is an Associate Professor at the Harvard Kennedy School, a University Fellow at Resources for the Future, a Faculty Research Fellow at the National Bureau of Economic Research, and a Senior Adviser at the Center for Strategic and International Studies.
+Joe Aldy is a Professor of the Practice of Public Policy at the Harvard Kennedy School, a University Fellow at Resources for the Future, a Faculty Research Fellow at the National Bureau of Economic Research, and a Senior Adviser at the Center for Strategic and International Studies.
 His research focuses on climate change policy, energy policy, and regulatory policy.
 He also serves as the Faculty Chair of the Mossavar-Rahmani Center for Business and Government Regulatory Policy Program.
 In 2009-2010, he served as the Special Assistant to the President for Energy and Environment at the White House.
 Aldy previously served as a Fellow at Resources for the Future and worked on the staff of the President's Council of Economic Advisers.
 He served as the Co-Director of the Harvard Project on International Climate Agreements and Co-Director of the International Energy Workshop before joining the Obama Administration.
 He earned his doctorate in economics from Harvard University, a masters of environmental management degree from the Nicholas School of the Environment, and a bachelors degree from Duke University.

 As Special Assistant to the President for Energy and Environment in 2009-2010, Aldy was responsible for the energy and environmental policy portfolio at the National Economic Council, for coordinating policy development and evaluation for the Office of Energy and Climate Change, and for international energy and environmental policy in support of the National Security Council.
 He served as point in evaluating policy proposals for the clean energy package of the Recovery Act and represented the Presidential Transition Team and Administration in negotiations with Congressional staff on the energy provisions of the Recovery Act.
 Aldy participated in the Copenhagen and Cancun UN-sponsored climate change negotiations, serving as the Lead White House official at the Cancun talks.
 At Copenhagen, Aldy negotiated the REDD+ donors agreement to provide $3.5 billion over the 2010-2012 "fast start" period.
 During the BP Deepwater Horizon oil spill, Aldy coordinated the Obama Administration's economic analysis of the oil spill and the legislative policy response to improve offshore-drilling safety, undertook analysis to inform and participated in the negotiations over the independent claims facility and escrow account, and engaged oil industry stakeholders on the need for improved deepwater well-containment capacity and processes.
 He coordinated the Administration's deputies process on climate change policy and engaged Congressional staff on the design of cap-and-trade legislation.